Malays (ethnic group): Visual art

 Wood carving is a part of classical Malay visual arts.
 The Malays had traditionally adorned their monuments, boats, weapons, tombs, musical instrument, and utensils by motives of flora, calligraphy, geometry and cosmic features.
 The art is done by partially removing the wood using sharp tools and following specific patterns, composition and orders.
 The art form, known as ukir, is hailed as an act of devotion of the craftsmen to the creator and a gift to his fellowmen.

-The art form is mainly attributed to the abundance of timber on the Malay Archipelago and also by the skillfulness of the woodcarvers that have allowed the Malays to practice woodcarving as a craft.
+The art form is mainly attributed to the abundance of timber on the Malay Archipelago and also by the skilfulness of the woodcarvers that have allowed the Malays to practice woodcarving as a craft.
 The natural tropical settings where flora and fauna are abundant has inspired the motives to be depicted in abstract or stylised form into the timber board.
 With the coming of Islam, geometric and Islamic calligraphy form were introduced in the wood carving.
 The woods used are typically from tropical hardwood species which is known to be durable and can resist the attacks of fungi, power-boots beetles and termites.

 A typical Malay traditional houses or mosque would have been adorned with more than 20 carved components.
 The carving on the walls and the panels allow the air breeze to circulate effectively in and out of the building and can let the sunlight illuminate the interior of the structure.
 At the same time, the shadow cast by the panels would also create a shadow based on the motives adding the beauty on the floor.
 Thus, the carved components perform both functional and aesthetic purposes.